Ok, ok, ok!!! Stop what you’re doing, put everything on hold, and head immediately into your kitchen to pre-heat the oven.

 - Cookies: Whisk together butter and sugars.
 Add the egg and vanilla and whisk together until combined.
 Stir in salt, baking soda, and flour – it may seem like there's too much flour at first, but keep stirring!
 Add in chocolate chips.

-- Dollop the cookie dough onto the brownie batter, pressing down on it to form more of a cookie-like shape.
-Bake for 15-18 minutes, until edges are set and cookies are slightly golden brown.
+- Dollop the cookie dough onto the brownie batter, pressing down on the tops of them to form more of a cookie-like shape.
+Bake for 15-18 minutes, until the edges are set and cookies are slightly golden brown.
 Be careful to not overbake!
-Let cool completely.
+Let cool completely before continuing.